Yemeni unification: War in 1979

 Fighting broke out again in February and March 1979, with South Yemen allegedly supplying aid to rebels in the north by the National Democratic Front and crossing the border.
 Southern forces made it as far as the city of Taiz before withdrawing.
 Again, North Yemen was supported by anticommunist Saudi Arabia and Taiwan, and secretly in the name of the Royal Saudi Air Force from 1979 to 1990.
 This conflict was also short-lived.

 In the late 1980s, oil exploration near the border between the two nations – the Marib Governorate in the North and the Shabwah Governorate in the South – spurred interest in developing agreements to exploit resources there and lift both nations' economies.
 In May 1988, the two governments came to an understanding that considerably reduced tensions, including agreements to renew discussions concerning unification, to establish a joint oil exploration area along their undefined border, now called the Joint Investment Area, by the Hunt Oil Company and Exxon.
 The same month, they formed the Yemeni Company for Investment in Mineral and Oil Resources (YCIMOR).

-In November 1989, Ali Abdullah Saleh of North Yemen and Ali Salem al Beidh of South Yemen jointly accepted a draft unity constitution originally drawn up in 1981, which included a demilitarized border and border passage by Yemenis on the sole basis of a national identification card and a capital city in Sanaa.
+In November 1989, Ali Abdullah Saleh of North Yemen and Ali Salem al-Beidh of South Yemen jointly accepted a draft unity constitution originally drawn up in 1981, which included a demilitarised border and border passage by Yemenis on the sole basis of a national identification card and a capital city in Sanaa.